vEnhance/1802/src/dotprod.typ

   - The algebraic definition is easy:
     $ bf(v) dot bf(w) = - 5 dot 7 sqrt(3) + 5 sqrt(3) dot (-7) = -70 sqrt(3). $

-  - The geometric definition is a bit more work, see @fig-vectors-example.
+  - The geometric definition is a bit more work, see @fig-dot-ex1.
     In this picture, you can see there are two $30 degree$ angles between the axes, and the lengths of the vectors are $10$ and $14$.
     Hence, the angle $theta$ between them is $theta = 90 degree + (30 degree + 30 degree) = 150 degree$.